the ART of the POSSIBLE - London SW19

 • 5 runs Sat + Sun + Tue + Wed + Thu

-Above 50m/80km a week, start to double up and still keep an average of c.10m/16k per run or increase judiciously.
+Above 50m/80km a week, start to 'double up' and still keep an average of c.10m/16k per run or increase judiciously.
 Speak to your coach or contact ExecFit Training

 • 6 runs Sat + Sun AM and PM + Tue + Wed + Thu